sensedeep/custom-metrics/README.md

 [![Coverage Status](https://coveralls.io/repos/github/sensedeep/custom-metrics/badge.svg?branch=main)](https://coveralls.io/github/sensedeep/custom-metrics?branch=main)
 -->

-CustomMetrics is a NodeJS library to emit and query custom metrics for AWS apps.
+CustomMetrics is a NodeJS library for emitting and querying custom metrics for AWS apps at scale.

-It provides more efficient, scalable metrics that are dramatically less expensive and faster than standard AWS CloudWatch metrics.
+CustomMetrics provides highly efficient, vastly scalable metrics that are dramatically less expensive and faster than standard AWS CloudWatch metrics.

 ## Background

 AWS CloudWatch offers metrics to monitor AWS services and your apps.
 Unfortunately, custom AWS CloudWatch metrics can be very expensive.
-If updated or queried regularly, each each custom AWS CloudWatch metric may cost up to $3.60 per metric per year with additional costs for querying.
+If updated or queried regularly, each custom AWS CloudWatch metric can cost up to $3.60 per metric per year, with additional costs for querying.
 If you have many metrics or high dimensionality on your metrics, this can lead to a very large CloudWatch Metrics bill.
 This high cost prevents using metrics liberally in your app at scale.

-**CustomMetrics** provides lower cost metrics that are dramatically less expensive and faster than standard AWS CloudWatch metrics.
+**CustomMetrics** provides lower-cost metrics that are dramatically less expensive and faster than standard AWS CloudWatch metrics.

-> CustomMetrics is up to 1000x times less expensive per metric than CloudWatch.
+> CustomMetrics is up to 1000x less expensive per metric than CloudWatch.

-CustomMetrics achieves these savings by supporting **latest** period metrics. i.e. last day, last month, last hour, last 5 minutes etc. This enables each metric to be saved in a single DynamoDB item, and can be stored and queried fast, with minimal cost.
+CustomMetrics achieves these savings by storing metrics in a single DynamoDB item, which can be stored and queried quickly with minimal cost.

+This enables whole new use cases for metrics in your apps.
+You can create metrics liberally for each customer, product, feature, etc., without worrying about the cost.
+Previously, you had to carefully choose your metrics and only measure critical metrics.
+With CustomMetrics, you can measure everything.
+Each metric consumes only a single, small DynamoDB write when persisted and a single read when queried.

-CustomMetrics stores metrics to a DynamoDB table of your choosing that can coexist with existing application data.
+CustomMetrics stores metrics in a DynamoDB table of your choosing, which can coexist with existing application data.
+Use it from EC2, Containers, or Lambdas.

 ![Dashboard](./doc/dashboard.avif)

 ## CustomMetrics Features

--   Simple one line API to emit metrics from any NodeJS TypeScript or JavaScript app.
+-   Simple one-line API to emit metrics from any NodeJS TypeScript or JavaScript app.
--   Similar metric model to AWS CloudWatch metrics supporting namespaces, metrics, dimensions, statistics and intervals.
+-   Similar metric model to AWS CloudWatch metrics supporting namespaces, metrics, dimensions, statistics, and intervals.
--   Computes statistics for: average, min, max, count and sum.
+-   Computes statistics for average, min, max, count, and sum.
--   Computes P value statistics with configurable P value resolution.
+-   Computes P-value statistics with configurable P-value resolution.
--   Supports default metric intervals of: last 5 mins, hour, day, week, month and year.
+-   Supports default metric intervals of last 5 mins, hour, day, week, month, and year.
--   Supports querying from arbitrary start dates for most recent period.
+-   Supports querying from arbitrary start dates and arbitrary periods.
--   Configurable custom intervals for higher or different metric intervals.
+-   Configurable custom metric intervals for more granular or different metric intervals.
 -   Fast and flexible metric query API.
 -   Query API can return data points or aggregate metric data to a single statistic.
--   Scalable and supports many simultaneous clients emitting metrics.
+-   Highly scalable and supports many simultaneous clients emitting metrics.
 -   Stores data in any existing DynamoDB table and coexists with existing app data.
 -   Supports multiple services, apps, namespaces and metrics in a single DynamoDB table.
+-   Supports buffered metrics to emit almost zero-latency metrics.
 -   Extremely fast initialization time.
 -   Written in TypeScript with full TypeScript support.
--   Clean, readable, small, TypeScript code base (~1.4K lines).
+-   Clean, readable, small, TypeScript code base (~1.6K lines).
 -   No external dependencies.
--   [DynamoDB Onetable](https://www.npmjs.com/package/dynamodb-onetable) uses CustomMetrics for detailed single table metrics.
+-   [DynamoDB Onetable](https://www.npmjs.com/package/dynamodb-onetable) uses CustomMetrics for detailed single-table metrics.
 [EmbedThis Ioto](https://www.embedthis.com/) uses CustomMetrics for IoT metrics.

 ![Custom Metrics](./doc/dashboard-dark.avif)